Philanthropy Officer, Donor Advised Funds & Giving Circles

 "From a very young age, the values of selfless service defined how I wanted to live my life.
 I dedicated the majority of my time to various international causes, and then I found Liberty Hill.
 Through “Change, Not Charity,” we are building a just city alongside the most marginalized voices in our community, amplifying these voices that are often left unheard."

-Soma Sharan is the Advancement Officer at Liberty Hill Foundation.
+Soma Sharan is the Philanthropy Officer at Liberty Hill Foundation.
+Soma is responsible for supporting Donor Advised Fund holders, Giving Circles and Collective Action Fund chairs and their members.
 She ensures long-term sustainability by building a community of engaged donor activists who are contributing at least $1,200 annually to support Liberty Hill’s Mission.

 Soma has been with Liberty Hill for four years.
 During her tenure, she has administered the grant making process for Donor Advised Funds and Giving Circles, in addition to preparing dockets and maintaining giving circle membership records.
 She has executed annual donor renewal strategies, maintained donor tracks, performed prospect research and lead generation.
 Soma is currently enrolled in Blackbaud University and working toward a Chartered Advisor in Philanthropy Certification.